kolenaIO/kolena/docs/workflow/advanced-usage/set-up-natural-language-search.md

 ### Step 1: Install `kolena_embeddings` Package

-The package can be installed via `pip` or `poetry` and requires use of your kolena token which can be created on the [:kolena-developer-16: Developer](https://app.kolena.com/redirect/developer) page.
+The package can be installed via `pip` or `uv` and requires use of your kolena token which can be created on the [:kolena-developer-16: Developer](https://app.kolena.com/redirect/developer) page.

 === "`pip`"